jaksa76/3d-ai/README.md

 npm start
 ```

+then just click on the mic button and give the computer instructions on what to create (e.g. add a red cube, move it to the left, make the cube use a physical material, add a directional light etc.)

 ## Contributing
 If you would like to contribute, please clone the repository and use a feature branch.
 Pull requests are warmly welcome.